 Since its founding in 1962

-From the beginning, the basic boundaries of OCGS have been along Old Court Road – from Park School to Beth Tfiloh at Torah Drive – to the Beltway and encompassing all of the streets and developments with access to that section of Old Court Road.
-We now number nearly 250 residences, with an added 24 now under construction at The Courts of Hidden Waters.
+From the beginning, the basic boundaries of OCGS have been along Old Court Road – from Park School to Lightfoot Drive (south side of Old Court Road) and Stevenson Crossing Condominiums (north side of Old Court Road) – to the Beltway and encompassing all of the streets and developments with access to that section of Old Court Road.
+We now number nearly 250 residences with the addition of 24 new homes now under construction at The Courts of Hidden Waters.

 PERHAPS THE MAJOR CHALLENGE OCGS faced in its early years, and still faces, is that there was an abundance of open land near major highways (I-695 and I-83), schools and other institutions and without careful oversight it was unlikely that this land would be developed in accordance with the history and character of the area.

 The Old Court-Greenspring Improvement Association, Inc. (OCGS) was incorporated on February 21, 1962.
 Since then, much has been accomplished to keep the area at least somewhat rural.
 Below are some of the challenges OCGS successfully navigated:

 2020 TO DATE